 Carolinas Medical Center (CMC) and the University of North Carolina at Charlotte (UNC Charlotte) offer a collaborative program through which registered nurses with a baccalaureate degree in nursing have the opportunity to obtain the skills necessary to begin practice as a professional nurse anesthetist.
-Students completing this program graduate with a Master of Science Degree in Nursing and eligibility to sit for the National Certification Examination for Nurse Anesthetists.
-Successful completion of the Certification Examination qualifies the graduate to use the title of Certified Registered Nurse Anesthetist (CRNA).
+Students completing this program graduate with a Master of Science Degree in Nursing and a Certificate in Nurse Anesthesia and are eligible to sit for the National Board of Certification and Recertification’s (NBCRNA) National Certification Examination for Nurse Anesthetists.
+Successful completion of exam qualifies the graduate to use the title of Certified Registered Nurse Anesthetist (CRNA).

-UNC Charlotte and Carolinas Medical Center are committed to equality of educational opportunity and do not discriminate against applicants, students or employees based on race, color, national origin, religion, sex, age or handicap.
+UNC Charlotte and Carolinas Medical Center are committed to equality of educational opportunity.
+The Carolinas Medical Center Nurse Anesthesia Program/UNCC does not discriminate on the basis of race, color, religion, age, gender, national origin, marital status, disability, sexual orientation, or any other factor protected by law.

 Contact information for the CMC Nurse Anesthesia Program: